 The purpose of the Association is to promote excellence in all aspects of its alumni, establish a relationship between each graduate and the university, promote communication amongst graduates and the community, and to create a powerful professional network.
-To learn more about the Alumni benefits, Alumni events and ways to give back to the AUD community contact <a href="mailto:audalumni@audalumniaud
+To learn more about the Alumni benefits, Alumni events and ways to give back to the AUD community contact audalumni@aud.edu or check the AUD webpage or Alumni Portal.